 FAQs and Deployment Guide

-Q: Why is NetScaler App Firewall the preferred choice for securing applications?
+Q: Why is Citrix Web App Firewall the preferred choice for securing applications?

-**With the following features, the NetScaler App App Firewall offers a comprehensive security solution:
+With the following features, the Citrix Web App Firewall offers a comprehensive security solution:

-Hybrid security model: NetScaler hybrid security model allows you to take advantage of both a positive security model and a negative security model to come up with a configuration ideally suited for your applications.
+Hybrid security model: Citrix ADC hybrid security model allows you to take advantage of both a positive security model and a negative security model to come up with a configuration ideally suited for your applications.

 - Positive security model protects against Buffer Overflow, CGI-BIN Parameter Manipulation, Form/Hidden Field Manipulation, Forceful Browsing, Cookie or Session Poisoning, Broken ACLs, Cross-Site Scripting (XSS), Command Injection, SQL Injection, Error Triggering Sensitive Information Leak, Insecure Use of Cryptography, Server Misconfiguration, Back Doors and Debug Options, Rate-Based Policy Enforcement, Well Known Platform Vulnerabilities, Zero-Day Exploits, Cross Site Request Forgery (CSRF), and leakage of Credit Card and other sensitive data.